Lochnivar/ashverse/books/book-02-the-fire/README.md

 - **Border Regions** - Sites of conflict and negotiation
 - **International** - European and other perspectives

-## Chapter Breakdown
-1. Chapter 1: April 1865 - The new reality begins; economic pressures mount
-2. Chapter 2: Raids Begin - Border conflicts test the continental order
-3. Chapter 3: Native Power - Super-states assert sovereignty
-4. Chapter 4: Economic Boycotts - International pressure strangles the Confederate economy
-5. Chapter 5: Toombs's Arrogance - His decisions accelerate the crisis
-6. Chapter 6: The Slavery Question - Economic death vs. legal status
-7. Chapter 7: Border Wars - Escalating raids and conflicts
-8. Chapter 8: The Families' View - Fairfax and Meade perspectives
-9. Chapter 9: Daily Life - People navigating the new world
-10. Chapter 10: The Death in Practice - Slavery becomes unsustainable
-11. Chapter 11: Toombs's Legacy - The consequences of suicidal arrogance
-12. Chapter 12: 1894 - The Last Chain Falls - Last state passes laws banning new imports, new births into slavery.
-African trade banned.
-Slavery is dead on the ground.
-13. Chapter 13: December 31, 1894 - The emotional, moral, and practical end.
-"The Last Chain Falls."
-The legal structure remains, but everyone knows it's a corpse.

 ## Notes
 - **1894 is the real end** - "The Last Chain Falls" - the emotional, moral, and practical end
 - Show slavery dying in practice through raids, boycotts, and runaways